-- 1. Must submit a completed East Georgia College application for admission. - 2.
+- 1. Submit a completed East Georgia College application for Admission. - 2.
 Have the Academic Dean or Registrar of the institution in which they are enrolled submits a letter of transient permission.
 The letter of transient permission must state that the applicant is in good academic standing and eligible to return to that institution. - 3.
 A transient student must submit the required Certificate of Immunization Form.
-Please refer to the appropriate link depending on which campus you have been accepted to attend: Swainsboro Campus http://www.ega.edu/Registrar/Forms/ImmunForm2006.pdf Statesboro Campus http://services.georgiasouthern.edu/aux/health/forms/certofimm_feb2006.pdf
+Please refer to the following link: http://www/ega.edu/admissions/forms/ImmuneForm.pdf